Can I Use Cottage Cheese For Cheesecake? (Explained!)

 I certainly know which one I would prefer.

-Cottage cheese is clearly a great alternative to cream cheese when it comes to making cheesecake.
+Cottage cheese is a great alternative to cream cheese when it comes to making cheesecake.

 However, as I’ve mentioned, there are various kinds of cheese you could use in place of cream cheese.